File and Directory Entries API

 During a drag-and-drop operation, file and directory items are associated with entries.
 Each entry is a member of a root directory unique to the drag data store.

-Additionally, each directory item is represented in the drag data store item list as a File.
+Additionally, each directory item is represented in the drag data store item list as an item whose kind is File.
 If it is accessed via getAsFile() a zero-length File is returned.

 partial interface DataTransferItem {